meowtec/react-auto-classnames/README.md

 ## Usage

-If you use TypeScript, edit your `tsconfig.json` as:
+If you use TypeScript, edit your `tsconfig.json` like:

 ```js
 {